lcarlier/EasyMock/docs/hello_world.md

 ## <a name="user-content-conclusion"></a>Conclusion
 This example shows how easy it is to reproduce corner cases with EasyMock.
-Thanks to EasyMock, it is possible to mock any kind of dependency and make them behave the way you like to make sure that the functionality you are writing is well implemented.
+Thanks to EasyMock, it is possible to mock any kind of dependency and make it behave the way it is needed to make sure that correct code is written.

 [intro]: #user-content-intro